Skip to content

 California Tax Rates, Collections, and Burdens

 How does California’s tax code compare?
 California has a graduated state individual income tax, with rates ranging from 1.00 percent to 13.30 percent.
-California has a 8.84 percent corporate income tax rate.
-California has a 7.25 percent state sales tax rate, a max local sales tax rate of 4.75 percent, and an average combined state and local sales tax rate of 8.85 percent.
-California has the highest gas tax rate in the nation at 77.90 cents per gallon.
-California’s tax system ranks 48th overall on our 2024 State Business Tax Climate Index.
+There is also a jurisdiction that collects local income taxes.
+California has an 8.84 percent corporate income tax rate.
+California also has a 7.25 percent state sales tax rate and an average combined state and local sales tax rate of 8.85 percent.
+California has a 0.68 percent effective property tax rate on owner-occupied housing value.

 Each state’s tax code is a multifaceted system with many moving parts, and California is no exception.
 The first step towards understanding California’s tax code is knowing the basics.
 How does California collect tax revenue?
 Click the tabs below to learn more!
-You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures: How Does Your State Compare?
+You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures 2024: How Does Your State Compare?

 See Related Articles